'Fuchsia Is Not Linux': Google Publishes Documentation Explaining Their New OS - Slashdot

 In fact that appears to be why Google is developing this OS.
 It's designed to be secure, in a way that building sandboxes on top of Linux or Windows can't be.
 The microkernel is necessary for this.

 This security model is proven to work.
-It's how all modern
+It's how all modern operating systems try to implement security, but it's tacked on later rather than designed in from the kernel up.

 The problem with microkernel performance is not due to latency for process switching and message passing.